-At early hours on Friday, anti-fracking campaigners locked themselves onto the entrance of the Preston New Road fracking site in Lancashire.
-The well coordinated action was executed amid double security and the police present at the site at around 5am.
-Despite of that, the activists managed to successfully block the site for hours, with the second lock- on cut out at around 3pm.
+In the early hours on Friday anti-fracking campaigners locked themselves onto the entrance of the Preston New Road fracking site in Lancashire.
+The well co-ordinated action was executed amid double security and the police present at the site at around 5am.
+Despite that activists managed to successfully block the site for hours, with the second lock- on cut out at around 3pm.
 Over the course of a day, several people were arrested.

-It was the second succesful lock- on at Preston New Road this week: on Monday 8th January, anti- fracking campaigners locked themselves onto the entrance of the fracking site, blocking it and delaying traffic on the nearby roads.
+It was the second successful lock-on at Preston New Road this week: on Monday January 8th anti- fracking campaigners locked themselves onto the entrance of the fracking site, blocking it and delaying traffic on the nearby roads.

 Preston New Road site is operated by Cuadrilla: a privately owned oil and gas exploration and production company founded in 2007.
 In 2015, Lancashire County Council had initially refused Cuadrilla’s application to extract natural gas by fracking, but it was granted, despite of local protests, following an appeal and planning inquiry.

 This weeks actions are welcome news in light of recently published NASA study on natural gas and its impact on global warming.
 The study dismisses the claim that natural gas is a legitimate “bridge” from the dirtiest fossil fuels to low-carbon fuels such as wind and solar.
 Fracking is not only a practice with significant impact on local communities, but also fuels climate change more than its advocates are ready to admit.

 Photo: PNR (Gates) Community Protection Camp Facebook